6. Accreditation Evaluation

 A veterinary college is considered eligible to apply for a Letter of Reasonable Assurance if the parent institution:

 The college must submit a self-study document as outlined in the Accreditation Policies and Procedures of the AVMA Council on Education manual (most recent edition) that addresses each standard.
 Through its self-study, the college must address business and educational plans.
 Programs must address each standard by carefully describing how compliance with that standard will be ensured.
 The self-study document and information gained on site are the basis for the Reasonable Assurance evaluation by the Council, and a decision to grant Reasonable Assurance is made by the full Council.
+The college is evaluated by the site team as though it were a comprehensive site visit for an accredited school.

 A college that fails to be granted Reasonable Assurance following an evaluation by the COE may not apply for reconsideration for 12 months after the date of the Council's decision.